27 Aug 2025

 While current antidepressant therapies such as selective serotonin reuptake inhibitors (SSRIs), like fluoxetine [Prozac] or escitalopram [Lexapro]), are prescribed for mood changes like depression and hormone replacement therapies (HRT) with oestrogen and progesterone are available, they are not suitable for everyone, and can come with risks such as sexual dysfunction or increased chances of a stroke or blood clot.

 HRT medicines are also often underprescribed, and have, in recent years, seen a shortage.
-The British Pharmacological Society has highlighted that these challenges underscore the urgent need for more research into the barriers to good menopause care.
+The British Pharmacological Society has highlighted that these challenges underscore the urgent need6 for more research into the barriers to good menopause care.
 After a number of studies conducted over 20 years ago linked HRT to increased risk of breast cancer, stroke and heart disease, healthcare providers saw a dramatic reduction in prescriptions.
-However, more recent evidence has revealed that the benefit outweighs the risk of these side effects, particularly when treatment is initiated within 10 years of menopause or before age 60, now leading to an increased use of the therapy.
+However, more recent evidence has revealed7 that the benefit outweighs the risk of these side effects, particularly when treatment is initiated within 10 years of menopause or before age 60, now leading to an increased use of the therapy.

 Blest-Hopley says: “The reality is that menopause treatment options are still very poor, largely because the experience has been under-respected and under-researched — much like premenstrual syndrome (PMS), it’s often dismissed as something women should just “get on with.”